Barking owl: Description

-Distribution and Habitat
+Distribution and habitat

 The barking owl lives in mainland Australia along the eastern and northern coast of the continent and the southwest areas surrounding Perth, Western Australia.
 Inland they occupy areas near lakes and waterways or other wooded environments.
 They also live in drier parts of New Guinea and the Moluccas (Halmahera, Morotai, Bacan and Obi).
 Once widespread, barking owls are now less common in southern mainland Australia.

 They choose to live in forests or woodland areas that have large trees for nesting and foliage cover for roosting.
 They often reside near river, swamp or creek beds as these features often have large trees with hollows required for nesting and the productivity to support sufficient prey.

 The only detailed studies of barking owl home-ranges have been conducted in southern Australia where the species is declining.
 In northern Victoria, barking owl pairs were found to average a home-range of 1424 ha with little overlap between pairs.
 Foraging was concentrated within forested areas of each home range.
 These results are mirrored in the Pilliga forests of northern NSW although there the home ranges were larger, often up to 2500 ha.

 Although barking owls are uncommon and sometimes even rare in many suburban areas, they occasionally do get accustomed to humans and even start to nest in streets or near farm-houses.

+The species is absent from most of Sydney besides scattered pockets of woodland located on the northern beaches, and to the north and southwest of the region.